 My research has been funded by four National Science Foundation grants/fellowships, and I have served on graduate fellowship selection panels for both NSF and the Ford/Rockefeller Foundation.

 I have chaired or co-chaired fifteen Ph.D. dissertations in Spanish linguistics.
-Nearly all of these students were placed in tenure-stream positions: Amanda Castro-Mitchell (Colorado State, Boulder), Joni Hurley (Clemson University), Sarah Blackwell (University of Georgia, Athens), Ana Suelly Cabral (Universidade de Belen, Brazil), Denise Overfield (Chatham College, Pittsburgh), Susana de los Heros (University of Rhode Island), Elena Ruzickova (Miami University of Ohio), Jessie Carduner (Kent State University), Shonna L. Trinch (Florida State University), Roxana Delbene (Alvernia University), María Luz Valdez (Indiana University, Bloomington), Jorge Porcel (University of Wisconsin, Madison), Jorge Arbujas (Louisiana State University), Marilyn Feke (Rowan University), and Marjorie Zambrano (College of Charleston); a number of them are tenured faculty now.
+Nearly all of these students were placed in tenure-stream positions: Amanda Castro-Mitchell (Colorado State, Boulder), Joni Hurley (Clemson University), Sarah Blackwell (University of Georgia, Athens), Ana Suelly Cabral (Universidade de Brasilia, Brazil), Denise Overfield (University of West Georgia, Georgia), Susana de los Heros (University of Rhode Island), Elena Ruzickova (California State University, Los Angeles), Jessie Carduner (Kent State University), Shonna L. Trinch (John Jay College of Criminal Justic, CUNY), Roxana Delbene (Alvernia University, Pennsylvania), María Luz Valdez (Indiana University, Bloomington), Jorge Porcel (University of Wisconsin, Madison), Jorge Arbujas (Louisiana State University), Marilyn Feke (Rowan University, New Jersey), and Marjorie Zambrano (College of Charleston, South Carolina); a number of them are tenured faculty now.

 I hold a Ph.D. in Linguistics (University of Arizona), and have taught in the Modern Languages Department of Purdue University (1983-85) and in the Hispanic Languages and Literatures Department of the University of Pittsburgh (1985 to 2004).
 At the University of Pittsburgh I also held a secondary appointment in the Department of Linguistics and was Director of the Hispanic Linguistics M.A./Ph.D.
 Program of that department.
 At Vanderbilt University I have served as Associate Director of the Center for Latin American Studies and Director of Graduate Studies of that Center.